History

 2011

-Fulcrum receives it largest donation from a single donor, over $11 million dollars from the estate of Ted and Connie Hossfeld.
-Fulcrum’s tuition assistance program has since been named in their honor.
+Fulcrum receives its largest donation from a single donor, over $11 million dollars from the estate of Ted and Connie Hossfeld.

 2010